orrholly/mHealth-Team-Manual/Github, Git Desktop, and Git.md

 In case you don't know what version control is and why we use it, [watch this](http://git-scm.com/video/what-is-version-control) and then come back.

 There are [many choices](https://en.wikipedia.org/wiki/Comparison_of_version_control_software) in the version control market.
-At NYU mHealth, we used Git.
+At NYU mHealth, we use Git.

+**TODO:**
+So, if you already have a Github account, give Holly or Sasha your username so we can add you to the NYU mHealth Github organization.
+If you don't have an account:
+    - Go to Github.com
+    - Sign up for an account
+     - Give Holly or Sasha your username

 ###What's the Diff?
 Now you are saying, what's the difference between Git, Git Desktop, and Github?

-**Git** is the actual version control system, a tool to manage your source code history.
 **GitHub** is a hosting service for Git repositories.
+It allows for easy team collaboration - a central place for us to share our code and often changing documentation (like this Team Handbook)!
+You can get by just using Github to upload, view, and download files.
+But if you are going to do some programming you probably want to try...
+**[Github Desktop](https://desktop.github.com/)** is a desktop client that allows you to do most functions **Git** is the actual version control system, a tool to manage your source code history.

 So they are not the same thing:
-- Git = tool
 - GitHub = a web service for projects that use Git
+- Github Desktop = a GUI (graphical user interface) desktop client that makes using git commands easier.
+- Git = the tool and the command line approach to executing Git commands

 Git it (haha)?
-If you are still confused, watch this.
+Still confused?
+Watch [this](https://www.youtube.com/watch?v=xKVlZ3wFVKA) or ask us!